mirgow/CS205ParallelImaging/README.md

 The output video will be automatically saved as 'trackingupdated.mp4'.

-Some adjustables within the script:
+Some adjustable areas within the script:

 -   Line 69 `float factor` can be changed to anything between 0-1.
 It represents the downscaling of the 4k input video.
 Beware, lower values lead to lower accuracy (higher FN rates) but higher FPS.
 We defaulted at .25, so producing 1/2 the quality of HD video.
 -   Lines 213-214 with the `pragma`'s are the implementation of OpenMP over the trackers.
 Can deactivate to test FPS (will lower).